Dr Elizabeth Lewis

 - Telephone: +44 (0) 191 208 5921

 I have been a researcher at Newcastle since 2015 and am currently a Fellow of Newcastle Policy Academy.
+My area of expertise are hydrology and climate impacts.

 INTENSE (“INTElligent use of climate models for adaptatioN to non-Stationary hydrological Extremes”):